John Ehle

-John Marsden Ehle Jr. (December 13, 1925 – March 24, 2018) was an American novelist known best for his fiction set in the Appalachian Mountains of the American South.
+John Marsden Ehle Jr. (/ˈiːli/; December 13, 1925 – March 24, 2018) was an American novelist known best for his fiction set in the Appalachian Mountains of the American South.
 He has been described as "the father of Appalachian literature".

 Life and career

-John Ehle was born in Asheville, North Carolina, the oldest of five children of Gladys (née Starnes) (1903-1984) and John Marsden Ehle (1904-1978), an insurance company division director.
+John Ehle was born in Asheville, North Carolina, the oldest of five children of Gladys (née Starnes) (1903–1984) and John Marsden Ehle (1904–1978), an insurance company division director.
 His paternal grandparents emigrated from Germany and England.

 He enlisted in the United States Army during World War II, serving as a rifleman with the 97th Infantry Division.
-Following his military service, he went on to study at the University of North Carolina at Chapel Hill, receiving a Bachelor of Arts in Radio, Television, and Motion Pictures in 1949 and later a Master of Arts in Dramatic Arts (1953).
+Following his military service, he went on to study at the University of North Carolina at Chapel Hill, receiving a Bachelor of Arts in radio, Television, and Motion Pictures in 1949 and later a Master of Arts in Dramatic Arts (1953).
 He also served on the faculty of the University of North Carolina at Chapel Hill from 1951 to 1963.
 During his tenure at UNC-Chapel Hill, he wrote plays for the American Adventure series that played on NBC Radio and began writing his first novel.

 Move Over Mountain, Ehle's first novel, was published by Hodder & Stoughton of London in 1957.
 The following year, he returned with a biography The Survivor: The Story of Eddy Hukov.
 In 1964, Harper & Row published The Land Breakers, perhaps his most well-known book.
 The book is a fictional account set in the late 18th century that traces the story of the first White pioneers to settle in the Appalachian wilderness of the mountains of Western North Carolina.
 The Land Breakers, out of print for several decades, was republished in 2006 by Press 53, a small imprint in Winston-Salem, North Carolina.

 With The Land Breakers, he started a seven-part series of historical fiction about the Appalachian region.
 Two of his 11 novels have been adapted as films: The Winter People and The Journey of August King.